 Judging how to reply to a negative review for an unrealistic expectation can be trickier, but you should still respond.
 If the misunderstanding is the customer’s responsibility, you can issue a standard polite and professional reply to highlight this.

-Open consumer review sites are more likely to attract negative content as anyone can leave a review, which can attract bot content, inauthentic and spam reviews.
-Closed platforms like Feefo’s invite customers to leave a review once they have made a verified purchase, participated in an experience, or used a service, which minimises the risk of fake reviews.
+Closed platforms like Feefo invite customers to leave a review once they have made a confirmed purchase, participated in an experience, or used a service, to minimize the risk of fake reviews.

 While ongoing reputation management should help you avoid a crisis, let’s look at what to do should something go very wrong.